Baptism: Where We Have Been Right

 First I want you to know that Jeremy Houck deeply and strongly believes in baptism.

-Secondly I want to conclude today with this scripture.
+And finally, one more scripture.
 Acts 22:16 And now what are you waiting for?
 Get up, be baptized and wash your sins away, calling on his name.’